 The recycling business is very dynamic, and changes occur often.
 Whether it be in the items we can recycle, or the way we need to handle them, things can change very rapidly, so we encourage you to check the Sustainability web site and this page regularly.

 Missouri State University recycles a number of campus-generated materials.
 Some of the more common include: paper, cardboard, plastic, metal, toner/printer cartridges, batteries (all kinds), fluorescent light bulbs, and electronic waste.

-You can recycle your used printer/toner cartridges and spent batteries through the Academic Recycling program.
+You can recycle your used printer/toner cartridges, spent batteries and even e-waste through the Academic Recycling program.
 We will even come pick them up!
-Just go to the Sustainability web site (www.missouristate.edu/sustainability) and click on the Recycling Submittal Form link.
-Fill out the form and submit, then sit back and wait for your items to be picked up.
+Just complete a Recycling Pick-Up Request - let us know where your recyclables are located, what kind of recyclables and the amount you have, then sit back and wait for your items to be picked up.
 It’s that simple!

 Acceptable materials for the paper recycling bins include:

 White paper Colored paper File folders Paper bags